dphfox/Fusion/CONTRIBUTING.md

 ### Are you the first person to report it?

-- Make sure to search for open issues *and* closed issues - it's possible the behaviour you're reporting is not actually a bug, that someone else opened an issue about it and then that issue was subsequently closed.
+- Make sure to search for open issues *and* closed issues - it's possible someone else opened an issue about it and then that issue was subsequently closed.

 - If an issue is found to be a duplicate, it is closed right away.
 We don't want to split discussion about an issue across multiple locations.